What is an osteoid osteoma?

 - Bone scans

-If your healthcare provider still isn't sure what is causing your pain, you may need blood tests and bone biopsies.
+If your healthcare provider still isn't sure what is causing your pain, you may need blood tests or bone biopsies.

 How is an osteoid osteoma treated?